Future of Work | 7 Steps to Ace Your Online Interview (COVID-19 edition)

 Now, let’s get on with the virtual component

 While traditional in-person interviews and virtual interviews roughly follow the same format, it is harder to communicate non-verbal cues online.
-They includes facial expressions such as furrowed brows (confusion) or dazed eyes (uninterest), body postures and gestures like stiffness (anxiety) and crossed arms (doubt).
+They include facial expressions such as furrowed brows (confusion) or dazed eyes (uninterest), body postures and gestures like stiffness (anxiety) and crossed arms (doubt).

-Offline, you tend to pay closer attention to these cues, which in turn prompts you modify your responses to be more aligned with what the interviewer is looking out for.
-Though the ability to pick up these subtle nuances is primarily weakened online, being conscious of your limitations in the digital vehicle help you train yourself to be more responsive when it comes to decoding these signals.
+Offline, you tend to pay closer attention to these cues, which in turn prompts you to modify your responses to be more aligned with what the interviewer is looking out for.
+Though the ability to pick up these subtle nuances is primarily weakened online, being conscious of your limitations in the digital vehicle helps you train yourself to be more responsive when it comes to decoding these signals.

 3. Conduct a tech run

 Even if you are familiar with the video conferencing software used for the interview, it doesn’t hurt to be extra sure.
-Double check the technical capabilities of the software ahead of the interview session to avoid any potential technical glitches.
+Double-check the technical capabilities of the software ahead of the interview session to avoid any potential technical glitches.
 Make sure that your internet connection is stable and troubleshoot in advance to ensure a smooth video conferencing experience for you and your interviewer.

 Implore your friends to stay back after a zoom catch up session to listen to you run through your interview responses.
 On one hand, you can make sure that your audio and video systems are in check.
 On the other hand, it provides an avenue for you to receive feedback on how you can improve the articulation of your answers and refine your body language to exuberate confidence.
 If your web camera is producing low quality and grainy images, you can start thinking about investing in an external Webcam.
 You can find affordable ones here on Carousell.

 4. Look the part